 Hubby was interested to hear about the mine manager’s son that lost an arm at the Battle of Culloden.
 When he was repatriated he went to work for his father as a book keeper calculating the weight of the lead.
 There was also a drum that is believed to have been used at the Battle of Waterloo, though some assumptions have been made as to how it was passed along following the battle.
 Of course the museum also has displays about the lead mining and the community have made some convincing mock ups including a forge.
 It’s only small but it is interesting.

 By about half past three we are ready to move on and this is encouraged by the helpful running schedule for the Leadhills and Wanlockhead Railway.
 This is the highest adhesion railway in Britain.
 Assured we have time to get there, I conclude my browsing in the gift shop and we head straight off.
 It’s only a few minutes down the road and we noticed the sign to the station when we were coming through earlier so that helps.
 We climb out of the car glad of a break in the rain.
-It’s bitterly cold and there’s a bit of a breeze that is adding to the hill factor.
+It’s bitterly cold and there’s a bit of a breeze that is adding to the chill factor.
 I’m thankful for my hoody and gloves and the comparative warmth of the ticket office.
 It’s a modest affair with a few souvenirs for sale.
 It’s time for departure so we waste no time getting up to the little set of carriages smartly painted in red and white.

 We fumble with the intelligence test door latches.
 Let me do that, I say, edging Hubby out of the way, narrowly beating our friendly engineer who has come to explain the workings.
 We climb in and secure the door.
 We’re ready to roll, but aaghh this is an open carriage.
 There’s no windows.
 It’s probably a good thing this trip only takes about 20 mins up to Glenconnar!

-Once there, we and the other little group of passengers who are local people.
-A couple of ladies and a couple of kids of about 7-10 years old.
+Once there, we and the other little group of passengers who are local people, a couple of ladies and a couple of kids of about 7-10 years old, alight from the carriages.
 We’re all hunched up in the cold breeze and the chill is the first topic of conversation.
 It’s mild for Scotland they all laugh.
 We can’t believe our driver is getting about happily in a polo shirt all bare fleshed bonhomie.
 This is where he tells us all about the railway and the volunteer organisation that runs it as well as their plans for the future.
 The fence ahead of us is the border between South Lanarkshire (where we are) and Dumfries and Galloway, which is the other side of the fence.
 See that group of trees visible through the cutting?
 That’s Wanlockhead.
 The railway used to run all the way up there and we’re aiming to reinstate the railway the rest of the way, but so far the tenant farmer who has that stretch hasn’t given permission.

 We also hear about the game birding and he describes the process of beaters.
 The target bird here is Red Grouse.
 Red Grouse are the more common, but our driver has seen a Black Grouse just recently from the station platform here at Glenconnar.
 I’m proud to be the only person present who knows the answer to his question whether any of us know when the grouse season commences (it’s the 12th August).
 Apparently this area is abuzz on that day each year.
 Did we noticed the row of round shooting positions on the way up here.
 I did.